 To avoid it you should fold it with the help of the awl and fold accurately following the reinforcement tape.

-Keep all these nuances in your mind and watch this shoe making tutorial I made for you.
+Keep all these nuances in your mind and watch a shoe making tutorial I made for you.